arXiv/arxiv-docs/source/new/index.md

----
-title: arXiv News and Announcements
+# arXiv News and Announcements
----
-# News

 What's been New on the [arXiv.org](https://arxiv.org) e-print archives